Get Fit ! Feel Good ! June Blog

 Here are some tips to help you cut back on sugar intake.

 #3 Cut of completely or decrease the amount of sugar you add to your coffee.
-Many latte’s and other specialty coffee drinks have loads of sugar in them.
+Many lattes and other specialty coffee drinks have loads of sugar in them.
+If you want your drink with no sugar or less sugar, make sure to tell them when you order as some places will put sugar in as the default.

 #4 Watch out for sugar loaded breakfasts such as pancakes, waffles, jams or cereal.
 Try eggs, avocado, oatmeal or Greek yogurt.